struffoli/brighter-beginnings/README.md

 Number of recipients\
 Type(?) (need-based, essay, no essay, etc.)

-## instances of each model must connect to instances of at least two other models
+## Instances of each model must connect to instances of at least two other models
 **Cities:**

 organizations will be organizable by area, organizations that have data gathered on them will reflect cities analyzed in the map links to organizations (links to organizations)